Run a large-scale workload with flex-start with queued provisioning

-This page shows you how to optimize GPU obtainability for large-scale batch and AI workloads with GPUs using the Dynamic Workload Scheduler and ProvisioningRequest.
+This page shows you how to optimize GPU obtainability for large-scale batch and AI workloads with GPUs using flex-start with queued provisioning powered by Dynamic Workload Scheduler.

 Best practice: